-5.3.1 Tardy/Skipping Class: No student, without a valid excuse, shall be tardy for or miss a class or activity for which he/she is enrolled.
+- 5.3.1.a Tardy: No student, without a valid excuse, shall be tardy for a class in which he/she is enrolled. - 5.3.1.b Skipping Class: No student, without a valid excuse, shall miss a class or activity for which he/she is enrolled.

-5.3.1 Elementary Middle/High

-Level 1 Minimum Maximum Minimum Maximum

-1 st Offense Administrative Conference Administrative Conference

-2 nd Offense + Administrative Conference/Local 3 days detention 1 day ISS/Local interventions 3 days ISS

-interventions

-Student Services/Response to Intervention (RTI) referral initiated after second offense Combination of local interventions, supports, and disciplinary response may be appropriate
+5.3.1.a-b Elementary Middle/High Level 1 Minimum Maximum Minimum Maximum 1 st Offense Administrative Conference Administrative Confer rence 2 nd Offense + Administrative 3 days detention 1 day ISS/Local 3 days ISS Conference/Local interventions interventions Student Services/Response to Intervention (RTI) referral initiated after second offense Combination of f local interventions, sup ports, and disciplinar ry response may be appro opriate